allegro/ralph/doc/installation.rst

 =====================================

 It is the easiest way to try out Ralph for testing - using pre-built docker image with  worker, database, and server all together.
-You can do everything(scan, reporting) you would do with normal Ralph installation, but the data are not stored permanently.
+You can do everything(scan, reporting) you would do with normal Ralph installation, but the data by default are not stored permanently - see details below.

 1. Install docker using instruction https://docs.docker.com/installation/
 2. Downloading and running ralph test instance can be as easy as typing::